Shopify Review – King of Canadian Ecommerce ? 👑

 The company was also founded by three Tim Horton’s loving Canadians and is headquartered in Ottawa.
 We have to support our country folk. 🇨🇦

-Multiple Channel Selling – 48% of people start to search for a product on marketplaces.
+Multiple Channel Selling – 48% of people begin their search for a product on marketplaces.
 That means that half the people out there are turning to Amazon, Ebay, or Etsy for products.

 Shopify allows you to integrate your products with these marketplaces as well as social media channels like Pinterest, Facebook, and Instagram.

 Inventory System – The inventory system on Shopify makes adding, organizing, and editing products easy and pain free.
 When it comes to organizing everything Shopify lets you make collections and allows you to organize your products in multiple groups at a time.
 Using Shopify makes it effortless to control your inventory from different suppliers.

 Features – All the tools and gadgets you will need exist on Shopify.
 In the backend of the store there are options for many random aspects that are important such as customizing emails sent for order confirmations, updating privacy policies, and abandoned cart recovery.